-Like I’ve mentioned before, we love hiking.
+Like I’ve mentioned before, we love to make hiking fun.
 We try to get outdoors at least once a month to explore some new part of our pretty Washington State!
 It’s such a great way to discover new things, have great conversations, and get some exercise to boot!

 5 Ways to Make Hiking Fun for Kids